y-z-zhang/optimize_sym_cluster/README.md

 # optimize_sym_cluster
-This is a simulated annealing algorithm to improve network synchronizability through minimal link rewiring or link removal.
+This is a simulated annealing algorithm to improve network synchronizability through minimal link rewiring, removal, or addition.

 It includes: